Vilijan/TicTacToe_Algorand/TicTacToe_Solution.md

 ### Action move

 In order to execute an action, we first must check what is the current state of the game.
 To decouple the code a little bit, we create two separate functions *has_player_won(state)* and *is_tie()* to check whether the game is in a terminal i.e leaf state.
+At the end we combine and use those function in the main function responsible for executing an action which is *play_action_logic()* function.

 ```python
 WINING_STATES = [448, 56, 7, 292, 146, 73, 273, 84]